 Creative Workshops at Six Sunderland Schools in April and May

-Following the success of our orchestral workshops and Big Orchestra Day (see below), Sunderland’s primary schools will be working with the SSO’s outreach team over four weeks in April and May.
+Following the success of our orchestral workshops and Big Orchestra Day (see below), Sunderland’s primary schools have been working with the SSO’s outreach team over four weeks in April and May.

 Photograph - Olivia Soulsby, member of Sunderland Youth and Community Orchestra, receiving tuition from SSO 1st Violinist Ged McCormack at the Big Orchestra Day held at Southwick School on Saturday, 9th March, 2019.

-The workshops will lead up to a Schools Orchestral Matinée event with SSO and SYCO to be held at The Empire Theatre, Sunderland, on Sunday, 14th July.
-SSO will perform Sergei Prokofiev’s Symphonic Fairy Tale for Children, ‘Peter and the Wolf’, and participating primary school children will exhibit their creative interpretations of the theme.
+The workshops lead up to a Schools Orchestral Matinée event with SSO and SYCO to be held at The Empire Theatre, Sunderland, on Sunday, 14th July.
+SSO will perform Sergei Prokofiev’s Symphonic Fairy Tale for Children, ‘Peter and the Wolf’, and participating primary school children will perform their own story telling themes.

 Joy Lowther, said: “Our Peter and the Wolf concert will be completely free of charge and we would love to fill the theatre!”